-|CAPPP is a networking organisation for counsellors and psychotherapists in private practice in the south west.
-Being a member of CAPPP enables practitioners to meet others, to share thoughts about their work and to feel connected with people doing similar work.Find out how to join now
+CaPPP is a networking organisation for counsellors and psychotherapists in private practice in the south west of England.
+Being a member of CaPPP enables practitioners to meet other practitioners, to share thoughts about their work and to feel connected with people doing similar work.Find out how to join now

 As CaPPP is a not-for-profit organisation* the aim is to keep all events at the lowest possible cost.
 CaPPP is kept alive by the interaction of its members.
 Members are encouraged to: